nygenome/lancet/README.md

 6. chr:start-end.final.cX.dot (final graph)

 Where X is the number of the correspending connected component (in most cases only one).
-These file can be rendered using the utilities available in the [Graphviz](http://www.graphviz.org/) visualization software package.
+These files can be rendered using the utilities available in the [Graphviz](http://www.graphviz.org/) visualization software package.
 Specifically we reccomand using the **sfdp** utlity which draws undirected graphs using the ``spring'' model and it uses a multi-scale approach to produce layouts of large graphs in a reasonably short time.

 ```
 sfdp -Tpdf file.dot -O